zhihungchen/eNurse_server/README.md

 ## Deployment Notes

-- Ensure the `config.json` file is properly configured before running the system.
+- Ensure the `.env` file is properly configured before running the system.
 - Use scripts under `test` to test APIs